Church Music Conference

 Thomson Lectures in Church Music

-The lecture series was established by an endowment gift from the Thomson Foundations as a memorial to Waddy Randolph Thomson and Pauline Blackwell Thomson.
-These lectures are the featured events at the annual Church Music Conference at Furman University, Each year distinguished musicians of national prominence deliver the lectures on subjects related to the study and practice of church music.
-This endowment enables Furman to offer the annual conference at such a modest price.
+The Thomson Lectures in Church Music were established by an endowment gift from the Thomson Foundation as a memorial to Waddy Randolph Thomson and Pauline Blackwell Thomson.
+These lectures are the featured events at the annual Church Music Conference at Furman University, Each year distinguished musicians of national and international prominence deliver the lectures on subjects related to the study and practice of church music.